-During 2022, the automotive industry experienced, and continues to experience, significant disruptions in the supply chain, including a shortage of semiconductor chips used by our customers and increased metal and commodity costs.
-We continue to work with customers and suppliers in our effort to protect continuity of supply as we expect these challenges to continue in 2023.
+The automotive industry continues to experience significant disruptions in the supply chain, including volatility in metal and commodity costs.
+In addition, labor shortages in certain regions in which our suppliers operate could cause production delays, a shortage of materials that we use in our manufacturing operations or increased cost of productive materials.
+We continue to work with customers and suppliers in our effort to protect continuity of supply as we expect these challenges to continue in 2024.